Law Firm Associates

 By Meyling "Mey" Ly Ortiz

-Young lawyers often reach out to me as a mentor when they’re thinking of changing jobs, whether that is to another firm, toward being in-house counsel, or away from the practice of law altogether.
-Contrary to what most of them expect to hear, I can’t answer that question for anyone.
-The answer reveals itself after we talk through some considerations.
-If you find yourself feeling stagnant and wanting to explore a move, perhaps this exercise can help you as well.
+Young lawyers often reach out to me as a mentor when they’re thinking of changing jobs, whether that is to another law firm, toward being in-house counsel, or away from the practice of law altogether.
+Contrary to what most of them expect to hear, I can’t answer that question for them.
+The answer reveals itself after we talk things through and run through a few exercises.

 • Is it compensation or benefits?